Yeri10/The-Latent-Mycelium/README.md

 These instructions are tested on Apple Silicon macOS.
 Windows users may be able to run the project with Conda, CPU or CUDA PyTorch, TouchDesigner, and NDI installed, but the Windows setup is not fully tested.

+If you only want to verify that the project runs on another computer, install `ml-art-ndi` first and skip `ml-art` until later.

 Install `mamba` in the base Conda environment if needed:

 ```bash